isomerpages/pa-cdcne/_events/Past Events/Healthier Together @ Tampines.md

 simplifies the process for families, especially those with members of different life stages and varying needs, to find all the support they require in one place, eliminating the need to search across multiple sources.</p>
-<p>This initiative also helps foster collaborations among NECDC's partners
+<p>This initiative also helps foster collaborations among NECDC's partner
-to prov Singhealth</p>
+- Singhealth.
+Playing a pivotal role in forging and coordinating community partnerships to ensure well-being of the population.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/HSGNECDC_118.jpg">